donovanrost/dotfiles/bettertouchtool/HydroTouch/README.md

 Welcome to the HydroTouch!
 ===========================

-This is a heavily personalized and customized preset for BetterTouchTool based on the renowned AquaTouch by yuuiko.
+This is a heavily personalized and customized preset for BetterTouchTool based on the amazing [AquaTouch](https://community.folivora.ai/c/setup-preset-sharing/aquatouch) by @yuuiko.
 Most of his work remains the same, except

 Releases
 ========